tylersticka/Indexy/README.markdown

 While it's not required, letting me know about modifications you've made proves that you are, in fact, a really nice person.

-Indexy includes the [Dwoo](http://dwoo.org/) template engine.
-Portions of the script that rely on it are subject to Dwoo's licensing restrictions.
+Indexy makes use of several open source libraries which may come with their own licensing rules.

 Changelog
 ---------

+* **v0.3** Re-write of 99% of the code, switched to Mustache for templating, added markdown viewer
 * **v0.2** Support for non-root installations, error pages now in default theme, lots of bug fixes
 * **v0.1** Original release